-The state title IV-E agency must submit a separate request for each well-supported program or service for which the state is requesting a waiver under section 471(e)(5)(C)(ii) of the Act.

-The Department for Community Based Services (Name of State Agency) requests a waiver of an evaluation of a well-supported practice in accordance with section 471(e)(5)(C)(ii) of the Act for included documentation assuring the evidence of the effectiveness of this well-supported practice is: 1) compelling and; 2) the state meets the continuous quality improvement requirements
+Title IV-E Prevention and Family Services and d Programs Plar State of Kentucky demonstrate the effectiveness of the pro- actice. program or service for which the sta of the Act. mit a separate request for each well-supported te is requesting a waiver under section 471(e)(5)(C)(ii) The Department for Community Based Service Name of State Agency) requests a waiver of an evaluation of a well-supported practice in accordance with section 471(e)(5)(C)(ii) of the Act for Motivational Interviewing (Name of Program/Service) and has included documentation assuring the e vidence of the effectiveness of this well-supported practice is: 1) compelling and; 2) the state meet s the continuous quality improvement requirements supporting this request. signed by the official with authority to sign the title IV-E Children's Bureau Regional Office for approval.
+11/13/2019 (Date) Signature and Title) (CB Approval Date) Signature, Associate Commissioner, Children's Bureau)